-The birds have rounder heads, forked or notched tails, conical bills for seed crushing abilities, they sing beautiful songs and are hardy cold weather birds that may be seen in flocks foraging for food in fields, valleys and woodlands.
+The birds are hardy cold-weather birds that may be seen in flocks foraging for food in fields, valleys, and woodlands.

 Male House Finch

 - Bright red on forehead, throat, and breast

 - Brown wings and back

 - Brown streaking on flanks